The Federal Reserve and Monetary

 The Federal Reserve regulates banks by requiring them to

-Deregulation and Monetary Control Act (DIDMCA) passed in
+Institutions Deregulation and Monetary Control Act (DIDMCA)

-their charters from state banking authorities, did not have
+banks, which had obtained their charters from state banking

-to belong, and most did not.
-Because the regulations to hold
+authorities, did not have to belong, and most did not.

-written are subject to the same reserve requirements.
+subject to the same reserve requirements.

 We saw that banks created money as a by-product of their